mick-weber/eneRgyVD/README.md

 The data will be updated regularly when new data is available or when the methodology has been improved.

-New datasets will be updated when available.
+New datasets will be uploaded when available.

 Any broken or suboptimal feature can be directly reported at
 <stat-energie@vd.ch>.